 This is a double-decker tram that ran on Victoria Island in Hong Kong.
-Tram first operated in 1904 as single-deck trams.
+The tram first operated in 1904 as single-deck trams.
 They quickly proved popular, so the system changed to double-decker trams for more capacity.
 Double-deck trams still operate in Hong Kong with very frequent service.
-At its busy stretches, there is a tram about every minute or less
+At its busiest stretches, there is a tram about every minute or less.

-This tram was brought over to Oregon by the late Bill Naito as a project to start a vintage trolley service in Portland’s Old Town.
-The project eventually became Vintage Trolley they ran on the MAX lines until a few years ago.
-Sadly #12 never operated, it had been stored in Montgomery Park.
+This tram initially left Hong Kong in 1985 for Expo ’86 in Vancouver, BC.
+The motors were removed before being shipped to Canada.
+Later, the tram was moved to Portland, Oregon, by the late Bill Naito as a project to start a vintage trolley service in Portland’s Old Town.
+That project eventually became Vintage Trolley.
+They ran on the MAX lines until a few years ago.
+Sadly, #12 never operated; it had been stored in Montgomery Park.

-The museum acquired the car in 20XX.
-This tram is only 1 of two left from the trams that were built in 19XX.
+The museum acquired the car in the early 2000s.
+This tram is one of only two remaining from the trams that were built in the 1950s.
 The other one is located at the Hong Kong History Museum.

-Popular with young museum visitors is the very low ceilings on both levels and the very tight stairs.
+The car is popular with young museum visitors as it has very low ceilings on both levels and the very tight stairs.

 Car Facts